hzlab/2023_Chong_CommunBiol_Gripstrength_FC/README.md

 ### Main files:

-* `Mediation.R`: Runs mediation analyses to examine the mediation effect of functional connectivity on the relationship between handgrip strength and cognition
+* `Mediation.R`: Runs mediation analyses to examine the mediation effect of functional connectivity on the relationship between handgrip strength and cognition.